YaleSpinup/s3-api/README.md

 | **500 Internal Server Error** | a server error occurred              |
 | **503 Service Unavailable**   | an AWS service is unavailable        |

+### Generate a Cyberduck bookmark for a bucket

+You can generate a cyberduck bookmark file based on your bucket name.
+The file should be saved with the `.duck` extension.
+This file does not contain secrets and is safe for distribution.
+When imported into cyberduck, you will be prompted for the access keys.

+GET `/v1/s3/{account}/buckets/{bucket}/duck`

 ### Check if a website exists

 HEAD `/v1/s3/{account}/websites/{website}`